MICK EVANS PHOTO LLC

 Remember that our cameras typically sit lower than the human eye, and will see items stored under beds.
 If possible, tuck them further under the bed, or store items in the closet temporarily.

-Try to hide tags on pillows and blankets, and give those pillows a good fluffing!
+Try to hide tags, smooth wrinkles, and give those pillows a good fluffing!

 Turn off lawn sprinklers.